Commercial Roofing Applications and Key Membrane Materials Like PVC and EPDM

 PVC, Single Ply EPDM, Modified Bitumen and spray-applied roof coating are all viable commercial roofing options that have unique advantages.
 It is best to look at each solution comparatively and make the best assessment based on your priorities.

-The most commonly used commercial roofing application, PVC (polyvinyl chloride) is a layer of thermoplastic material.
+The most commonly used application, PVC (polyvinyl chloride) is a layer of thermoplastic material.

 Highlights of a PVC commercial application are its strength, durability, and lack of water permeability.
 PVC systems can withstand up to 300 pounds per inch, 100 pounds per inch heavier than the industry-recommended 200 PPI.